 Inside tMonterizzi are hundreds of elaborate family tombs, furnished with cot-like benches for new arrivals.
 Their walls are painted with intricate scenes that depict the family's tastes: sports, hunting, parties with music or dancing, or couples embracing.
 When a relative needed to move in, the family would open the tomb for a celebration of life and the hereafter.
 Etruscan funerals were joyous wakes.

 The Real Italy Is in Tarquinia

-• And all the characters you'd expect in an Italian town: leggy teenage girls in big sunglasses; young men on their motorbikes; smartly suited businesspeople checking their iPhones; couples meeting for kisses and a quick café coffee; widows in traditional black; bakers rushing by with baskets of bread to deliver; and solitary women feeding the pigeons and doves
+And Italian characters: leggy teenage girls in big sunglasses; young men on their motorbikes; smartly suited businesspeople checking their iPhones; couples meeting for kisses and a quick café coffee; widows in traditional black; bakers rushing by with baskets of bread to deliver; solitary women feeding the pigeons and doves.

 Not Luxury Hotels, But Truly Italian Inns